9 Tips for choosing and using prepaid funeral plans.

 - Funeral plans are NOT all the same.
-Don’t buy from a pushy salesperson, get independent advice (which is where we come in!) and take your time to make a decision.
+Don’t buy from a pushy salesperson, get independent advice (which is where we come in!) and take your time to decide.
+Don’t do it over the phone without a great deal of thought and READING the terms and conditions.

 - Never pay for a plan in cash – there is no trail to follow if things go wrong.
 You might be defrauded, or the plan documents may go astray.